Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

+Since the wave functions of the $A_{2}$ excitations are antisymmetric with respect to the exchange of the $\textbf{x}$ and $\textbf{y}$ axes, there are two (left- and right-handed) enantiomeric isomers of the $A_{2}$ excitation.
+However, the charge density distributions corresponding to these excitations are identical under the mirror reflections of $C_{3v}$.
+Thus, the two isomers are indistinguishable from one another in RR or LL scattering spectra.

-To verify the assignment of the A$_2$ signal to the continua of electronic transitions between Rashba split bands, we calculated the high-energy Raman scattering spectra throughout the BZ.
-The general expression for the differential light scattering cross section per unit scattered frequency per unit solid angle is $d^2\sigma/d\omega_{s}d\Omega \propto \frac{\omega_{s}}{\omega_{i}} R$ \cite{RevModPhys.79.175} where \textit{R} is the transition rate given by Fermi's golden rule
+To verify the assignment of the $A_2$ signal to the continua of electronic transitions between Rashba split bands, we calculated the high-energy Raman scattering spectra throughout the BZ.
+The general expression for the differential light scattering cross section per unit scattered frequency per unit solid angle is $d^2\sigma/d\omega_{s}d\Omega \propto \frac{\omega_{s}}{\omega_{i}} R$ \cite{RevModPhys.79.175}, where $R$\,is the transition rate given by Fermi's golden rule,

-where $\Tilde{\epsilon}_{s,\textbf{k}} = \epsilon_{s}(\textbf{k}) + i\gamma$ are the energy eigenvalues for the initial ({\it i}), intermediate ({\it m}), and final ({\it f}) states, and $\gamma$ is the decay width.
-We retain only the resonant part of the interaction Hamiltonian, $H_{f,i}$: non-resonant terms do not contribute to the cross section for A$_2$ symmetry excitations. $H_{f,i}$ connects the initial, $\ket{i}$, and final, $\ket{f}$, states of the system {\it via} intermediate electronic states, $\ket{m}$~\cite{cardona1983lightscattering}:
+where $\Tilde{\epsilon}_{s,\textbf{k}} = \epsilon_{s}(\textbf{k}) + i\gamma$ are the energy eigenvalues for the initial ($i$), intermediate ($m$), and final ($f$) states, and $\gamma$ is the decay width.
+We retain only the resonant part of the interaction Hamiltonian $H_{f,i}$.
+Non-resonant terms do not contribute to the cross section for A$_2$ symmetry excitations~\cite{ovander1960form,ovander1964form}. $H_{f,i}$ connects the initial $\ket{i}$ and final $\ket{f}$ states of the system via intermediate electronic states $\ket{m}$~\cite{cardona1983lightscattering},

-The energy eigenvalues of the electronic states used in this calculations are determined as follows: The energy eigenvalues of the initial (final) states, $\Tilde{\epsilon}_{i(f),\textbf{k}}$, are estimated using the dispersions of VB0 and CB0 measured by ARPES~\cite{ishizaka2011giant,PhysRevB.86.085204}.
-The intermediate state energy eigenvalues, $\Tilde{\epsilon}_{m,\textbf{k}}$, are chosen to fit the A$_{2}$ Raman data, where CB1 has a Rashba-like dispersion and CB2 has a parabolic dispersion near the A-point.
-The in-plane dispersion near the A-point is practically isotropic~\cite{ishizaka2011giant}.
-We approximate the dispersion within the K-$\Gamma$-M-K area by interpolating between the $\Gamma$-K and $\Gamma$-M dispersions as $\hat{k}$ changes from $\Gamma$-K to $\Gamma$-M using a periodic function to reproduce the hexagonal in-plane periodicity.
-Finally, we connect the two dispersions by a cosine function that reproduces the periodicity in the k$_{z}$ direction.
+The energy eigenvalues of the electronic states used in these calculations are determined as follows: The energy eigenvalues of the initial (final) states $\Tilde{\epsilon}_{i(f),\textbf{k}}$ are estimated using the dispersions of VB0 and CB0 measured by ARPES~\cite{ishizaka2011giant,sakano2012threedimensional}.
+The intermediate-state energy eigenvalues $\Tilde{\epsilon}_{m,\textbf{k}}$ are chosen to fit the $A_{2}$ Raman data, where CB1 has a Rashba-like dispersion and CB2 has a parabolic dispersion near the $A$ point.
+The in-plane dispersion near the $A$ point is practically isotropic~\cite{ishizaka2011giant}.
+We approximate the dispersion within the $K-\Gamma-M-K$ area by interpolating between the $\Gamma-K$ and $\Gamma-M$ dispersions as $\hat{k}$ changes from $\Gamma-K$ to $\Gamma-M$ using a periodic function to reproduce the hexagonal in-plane periodicity.
+Finally, we connect the two dispersions by a cosine function that reproduces the periodicity in the $k_{z}$ direction.